Pay into the fund to offset development

 The process for paying into the Biodiversity Conservation Fund is as follows:

-- BCT will advise in writing whether the application has been approved and will provide payment details if it has (payment term is seven days).
+- BCT will advise in writing whether the application has been approved and will provide payment details if it has (payment term is twenty eight calendar days).

 - Applicant submits Recipient Created Tax Invoice or request BCT issue an invoice (3-5 business days).